junxit/us-congress-bills-111/metadata.md

 - 2009-12-11 — Introduced in House
 - 2009-12-11 — Introduced in House
 - 2009-12-11 — Referred to the House Committee on Ways and Means.
+- 2009-12-14 — Considered under suspension of the rules. (consideration: CR H14831-14835)
+- 2009-12-14 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4284.
+- 2009-12-14 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-12-14 — Mr. Levin moved to suspend the rules and pass the bill.
+- 2009-12-14 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H14831)
+- 2009-12-14 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H14831)
+- 2009-12-14 — Received in the Senate, read twice.